 Review of XXX

-This is a thought-provoking paper that accentuates Neo-Kantian influences on Jonas’ philosophical analysis of Gnosis.
-On this basis, the author wishes to further show that Jonas held to “epistemological monism” and that he therefore remained always critical of gnostic dualism which he saw as “inauthentic” experience, born out of a particular historical crisis that characterized the Hellenistic world.
+This is a thought-provoking paper that argues a Neo-Kantian influence in Jonas’ philosophical analysis of gnosis.
+Building on this foundation, the author seeks to demonstrate that Jonas adopted an “epistemological monism,” thus remaining critical of gnostic dualism, which he saw as an “inauthentic” experience born out of a particular historical crisis in the Hellenistic world.

 I agree with the author that this could represent a rather new approach to Jonas’ study of Gnosticism.
-To some extent there is here a great potential for a challenging reading of Jonas that, as far as I know, was not yet suggested by other scholarly works.
-Unfortunately, however, the author is not highly successful in substantiating the main arguments which remain unconvincing and the paper is, to my mind, quite far from being ready for publication.
+To some extent, it offers great potential for a challenging reading of Jonas that, to my knowledge, was not yet suggested by other scholarly works.
+Unfortunately, however, the author is not very successful in substantiating the main arguments, which, to my mind, remain unconvincing and render the paper unready for publication.

-The paper’s rather heavy prose and, at times, lack of clarity, aside, there are several main concerns that I believe need to be addressed by the author.
-One concern relates to what seems to me to be the main arguments of the paper: first, that “Neo-Kantianism” provided Jonas with the main philosophical resource for his analysis of gnosis.
-Second, that for Jonas Gnosis is a “single episode” in ancient history that appeared as a (failed) answer to a crisis after the collapse of one existing conceptual system and before another one takes shape.
-These are two different arguments.
-The paper, however, does not provide the reader with a clear explanation of each of these arguments and of how they relate to each other.
-The term “epistemological monism” that is central to the author’s analysis of Jonas is also not sufficiently explained and the reader is left to guess how exactly it relates to the two main arguments of the paper.
+The paper’s rather heavy prose and occasional lack of clarity aside, there are several more substantial concerns that I believe need to be addressed.
+One relates to what I understood to be the two main arguments in the paper: first, that “Neo-Kantianism” served as Jonas’ main philosophical resource in his analysis of gnosis.
+Second, that for Jonas, gnosis was a “single episode” in ancient history, offering a (failed) answer to the interregnum crisis between the collapse of an existing conceptual system and the emergence of another.
+These are two separate arguments.
+The paper, however, clarifies neither, nor how they relate to each other.
+Further, the term “epistemological monism,” central to the author’s analysis of Jonas, is also not sufficiently explained and the reader is left guessing how exactly it ties into these two arguments.